-Lessons from professional private teachers are available for all wind instruments including flute, clarinet, oboe, saxophone, trumpet, french horn, trombone, euphonium and tuba.
-These lessons, usually given once a week during the school day, allow the students to receive more individual instruction, which helps to prepare them for solo, ensemble and honour group playing.
-There will be an end of year recital.
+Lessons from professional private teachers are available for all wind instruments including flute, clarinet, oboe, saxophone, trumpet, french horn, trombone, euphonium, tuba and percussion.
+These lessons, usually given once a week during the school day, allow the students to receive more individual instruction, which helps to boost confidence and improve the band performance.